auth0/Guardian.Android/README.md

 [ ![Download](https://api.bintray.com/packages/auth0/android/guardian/images/download.svg) ](https://bintray.com/auth0/android/guardian/_latestVersion)

 [Guardian](https://auth0.com/docs/multifactor-authentication/guardian) is Auth0's multi-factor
-authentication (MFA) service that provides a simple, safe way for you to implement MFA.
+authentication (MFA) service that provides a simple and safe way for you to implement MFA.

-[Auth0](https://auth0.com) is an authentication broker that supports social identity providers as well as enterprise identity providers such as Active Directory, LDAP, Google Apps and Salesforce.
+[Auth0](https://auth0.com) is an authentication broker that supports social identity providers as well as enterprise identity providers such as Active Directory, LDAP, Google Apps, and Salesforce.

 This SDK allows you to integrate Auth0's Guardian multi-factor service in your own app, transforming it in the second factor itself.
 Your users will get all the benefits of our frictionless